 Problems with your cat's stomach, intestines, pancreas, or other parts of its digestive system may cause it to stop eating.
 Your cat may also vomit and have diarrhea or abdominal pain alongside digestive issues.
 But usually, a decrease in appetite will be one of the first signs of a digestive system problem.
 Issues can range from acid reflux, tumors, an imbalance of intestinal bacteria, parasites, irritable bowel disease, and other problems.

-Some cats like to eat things that they shouldn't ingest or develop hairballs, all of which may become stuck in the stomach or intestines.
-A foreign body stuck in your cat is then referred to as a gastrointestinal obstruction, or GI obstruction.
-A GI obstruction won't let food pass through the digestive tract and therefore your cat may vomit, then most likely stop eating.
-Some foreign bodies can pass through your cat's system, simply causing some vomiting and diarrhea, but also a lack of appetite, but others may require surgery to be removed.
+Some cats like to eat things that they shouldn't or may swallow hairballs, all of which may become stuck in the stomach or intestines.
+A foreign body stuck in your cat's gastrointestinal tract is referred to as a gastrointestinal obstruction, or GI obstruction.
+A GI obstruction won't let food pass through the digestive tract and therefore your cat may vomit and most likely stop eating.
+Some foreign bodies can pass through your cat's system and may cause temporary GI upset or lack of appetite, but others may require surgery to be removed.

 Diseased or painful teeth and gums can cause your cat to stop eating.
-Cats can fracture their teeth, develop resorptive lesions on their teeth, become inflamed on their gums, form dental abscesses, and experience other dental issues that cause mouth pain.
+Cats can fracture their teeth, develop resorptive lesions on their teeth, develop inflammation of their gums, form dental abscesses, and experience other dental issues that cause mouth pain.
 Just like people, your cat may not want to eat if its mouth hurts.
 However, dental issues may be difficult to diagnose in a cat, and your veterinarian may need to sedate or anesthetize your pet in order to evaluate the problem.

 Food Issues That Cause a Cat to Stop Eating